Professional Judgements

 Professional Judgement Request Deadlines:

-PJ requests will not be processed after classes have ceased for the Academic Year OR after the student has ceased enrollment.
+Professional Judgement (PJ) requests will not be accepted after classes have ceased for the Academic Year OR after the student has ceased enrollment.

-A PJ request does not guarantee approval or an increase in aid eligibility.
+A PJ request does not guarantee approval or an increase or change in aid eligibility.

 Special Circumstances PJ - FAFSA Data Elements